yuliangwang/perturb.met/README.md

 # perturb.met
+perturb-Met can identify transcriptional perturbations centered at hundreds of metabolites in a genome-scale metabolic network, using single cell or single nucleus RNA-seq data.
+perturb-Met can be used to identify metabolic changes between any two conditions, including using bulk transcriptomic data (RNA-seq or microarray).
-perturb-Met can identify transcriptional perturbations centered at hundreds of metabolites in a genome-scale metabolic network. perturb-Met adapts the Kullback-Leibler (KL) divergence concept from information theory to quantify relative changes in the distribution of transcript abundances for all genes connected to a metabolite between two conditions (e.g., AD vs. control).
+perturb-Met adapts the Kullback-Leibler (KL) divergence concept from information theory to quantify relative changes in the distribution of transcript abundances for all genes connected to a metabolite between two conditions (e.g., AD vs. control).
 KL divergence quantifies how a statistical distribution differs from a second, reference distribution.

 perturb-Met offers several advantages over existing methods.
 * First, perturb-Met addresses both problems by considering relative changes of transcript abundances at individual metabolites, thus it has higher resolution than pathway-level analysis.